Polycrystalline silicon: Upgraded metallurgical-grade silicon

-Potential for use of polycrystalline silicon
+Potential applications

 Currently, polysilicon is commonly used for the conducting gate materials in semiconductor devices such as MOSFETs; however, it has potential for large-scale photovoltaic devices.
 The abundance, stability, and low toxicity of silicon, combined with the low cost of polysilicon relative to single crystals makes this variety of material attractive for photovoltaic production.
 Grain size has been shown to have an effect on the efficiency of polycrystalline solar cells.
 Solar cell efficiency increases with grain size.
 This effect is due to reduced recombination in the solar cell.
 Recombination, which is a limiting factor for current in a solar cell, occurs more prevalently at grain boundaries, see figure 1.

 The resistivity, mobility, and free-carrier concentration in monocrystalline silicon vary with doping concentration of the single crystal silicon.
 Whereas the doping of polycrystalline silicon does have an effect on the resistivity, mobility, and free-carrier concentration, these properties strongly depend on the polycrystalline grain size, which is a physical parameter that the material scientist can manipulate.
 Through the methods of crystallization to form polycrystalline silicon, an engineer can control the size of the polycrystalline grains which will vary the physical properties of the material.